 Any item that is not on your repeat list can be requested from the GP, however they may request that you either telephone or attend an appointment to discuss this further.
 Please note that this a request and not a guarantee of supply.

-Please allow 48 hours notice between ordering your prescription and collecting it.
+Please allow 2 working days between ordering your prescription and us sending it to a pharmacy.
 Please do not expect your request to be dealt with immediately as we have over 6750 prescription requests every week to process.

 If ordering over a weekend or bank holiday, please be aware this will be processed the following working day.